mcda-TU/CST255-WebsiteProject/README.md

 GitHub repo for CST255 Website Project.
-Inital html upload committed on 7/4/26.
+Initial html upload committed on 7/4/26.

 Update on 7/11/26:
 Renamed main page as index.html.